-Go to your account settings and scroll to the ‘website’ area.
+Go to your account settings and scroll to the ‘claim’ area.
 Enter your website URL and click ‘Confirm website.’

 A window will pop up with some code, called ‘metadata.’
 You will need to add this code to your website in one of two ways:

 or B) Upload an HTML file to your web server.
+You do this by logging into your web hosting CPanel and uploading the file to your website’s main folder.
 If you aren’t sure how to do that, then you should go with option A, above.